Ventura County Fire Department

 The Ventura County Fire Department (VCFD) provides fire protection and emergency response services for the unincorporated areas of Ventura County, California, and for seven other cities within the county.
-Together, these areas compose the Ventura County Fire Protection District in the state of California, USA.
+Together, these areas compose the Ventura County Fire Protection District in the state of California, United States.
 The Ventura County Board of Supervisors is the fire district's board of directors.
 These five elected supervisors appoint the fire chief, and task him with providing fire protection services for the district.

-In addition to the unincorporated areas of Ventura County, the department currently provides the following cities with service: Camarillo, Moorpark, Ojai, Port Hueneme, Santa Paula, Simi Valley, and Thousand Oaks.
+In addition to the unincorporated areas of Ventura County, the department provides the following cities with service: Camarillo, Moorpark, Ojai, Port Hueneme, Santa Paula, Simi Valley, and Thousand Oaks.

 History

 On May 11, 1928 the Ventura County Fire Protection District (VCFPD) was established.
 It wasn't for another two years that a 24-hour Fire Warden was placed on duty.

 As the population of the county grew, the VCFD grew as well.
 In 1946 the department added radios to all of their trucks and rose to a total of 34 personnel.
 Nearly 33 years later in 1969, the department added a second radio frequency and added a full-time dispatch center at Station 31 in Thousand Oaks.
 Four years later in 1973, VCFD changed their engines from traditional Fire Engine Red to Yellow.